-tarsum – Calculate Checksum for Files inside Tar Archive
+tarsum – Calculate Checksums for Files inside a Tar Archive

 Update: I’ve released tarsum-0.2, a new version of tarsum.

-Some time ago, I got back a hard disk back from data recovery.
+Some time ago, I got a hard disk back from data recovery.
 One of the annoying issues I encountered with the recovered data was corrupted files.
-Some files looked like they were recovered successfully but their content was corrupted.
-The ones that were configuration files, where usually easy to detect, as it raised errors in programs that tried to use them.
-But when such error occurs in some general text file, (or inside the data of an SQL dump), the file may seem correctly fine unless closely inspected.
+Some files looked like they were recovered successfully, but their content was corrupted.
+The ones that were configuration files were usually easy to detect, as they raised errors in programs that tried to use them.
+But when such an error occurs in some general text file (or inside the data of an SQL dump), the file may seem perfectly fine unless closely inspected.

-I have an habit of storing old backups on CDs (they are initially made to online storage), I do it in order to reduce backup costs.
-But the recovered/corrupted data issue raised some concerns about my ability to recover using this disks.
-Assuming that I have a disk failure, and I couldn’t recover from my online backups for reason, how can I check the integrity of my CD backups?
+I have a habit of storing old backups on CDs (they are initially made to online storage).
+I do it in order to reduce backup costs.
+But the recovered/corrupted data issue raised some concerns about my ability to recover using these disks.
+Assuming that I have a disk failure, and I couldn’t recover from my online backups for some reason, how can I check the integrity of my CD backups?

-Only storing and comparing hash signature for the whole archive, is almost useless.
-It allows you to validate whether all the files are probably fine, but it can’t tell apart one corrupted file in the archive from a completed corrupted archive.
-My idea was to calculate checksum (hash) for each file in the data and store the signature in a way that would allow me to see which individual files are corrupted.
+Only storing and comparing a hash signature for the whole archive is almost useless.
+It allows you to validate whether all the files are probably fine, but it can’t tell apart one corrupted file in the archive from a completely corrupted archive.
+My idea was to calculate a checksum (hash) for each file in the data and store the signature in a way that would allow me to see which individual files are corrupted.

 This is where tarsum comes to the rescue.
-As it’s name applies it calculate checksum for each file in the archive.
+As its name implies, it calculates a checksum for each file in the archive.
 You can download tarsum from here.

-Using tarsum is pretty straight forward.
+Using tarsum is pretty straightforward.

 tarsum backup.tar > backup.tar.md5

 Calculates the MD5 checksums of the files.
-You can specify other hashes as well, by passing a tool that calculates it (it must work like md5sum).
+You can specify other hashes as well, by passing a tool that calculates them (it must work like md5sum).

 tarsum --checksum=sha256sum backup.tar > backup.tar.sha256

-To verify the integrity of the files inside the archive we use the diff command:
+To verify the integrity of the files inside the archive, we use the diff command:

 tarsum backup.tar | diff backup.tar.md5 -

 where backup.tar.md5 is the original signature file we created.
-This is possible because the signatures are sorted alphabetically by the file name inside the archive, so it the order of the files is always the same.
+This is possible because the signatures are sorted alphabetically by the file name inside the archive, so the order of the files is always the same.

 Note that if you use an updated version of GNU tar, tarsum can also operate directly on compressed archives (e.g. tar.bz2, tar.gz).

-s3backup – Easy backups of Folders to Amazon S3
+s3backup – Easy Backups of Folders to Amazon S3

-This is an updated version of my previous backups script – Backup Directories to Amazon S3 Script.
-The new script works much better and safer.
-Unlike the old script, the new one creates the tarballs in a temporary file under /tmp, and allows more control over the backup process.
+This is an updated version of my previous backup script – Backup Directories to Amazon S3 Script.
+The new script works much better and is safer.
+Unlike the old script, the new one creates the tarballs in a temporary file under /tmp and allows more control over the backup process.

-Continue reading s3backup – Easy backups of Folders to Amazon S3
+Continue reading s3backup – Easy Backups of Folders to Amazon S3

 Kernel Configuration for acpid Issue

-I’ve installed acpid on my system some time ago (Gentoo package: sys-power/acpid.
-However each time I tried to start it it complained:
+I’ve installed acpid on my system some time ago (Gentoo package: sys-power/acpid).
+However, each time I tried to start it, it complained:

 acpid: can't open /proc/acpi/event: No such file or directory

-Apparently acpid requires you to enable ACPI_PROC_EVENT, which in it’s labels states “Deprecated /proc/acpi/event support”.
-I really wonder why such tool only support the deprecated way to receive the ACPI events.
+Apparently, acpid requires you to enable ACPI_PROC_EVENT, which in its label states “Deprecated /proc/acpi/event support.”
+I really wonder why such a tool only supports the deprecated way of receiving ACPI events.

 LaTeX Error: Command \textquotedbl unavailable in encoding HE8

-I was testing today the SVN version of LyX 1.6.0 and 1.5.7.
+I was testing today the SVN versions of LyX 1.6.0 and 1.5.7.
 Due to a change in the way the double quotation mark (“) is handled, adding it to Hebrew text resulted in the following LaTeX error:

 Continue reading LaTeX Error: Command \textquotedbl unavailable in encoding HE8